 - Forceps injuries

-What to Expect if You Are Considering a Birth Injury Claim
+If You Are Considering a Birth Injury Claim in Bloomington

 If you have questions about the possible causes of trauma inflicted upon your child at birth, our law office will conduct an in-depth investigation, provide you with a frank and practical evaluation of the merits of your complaint against your doctor or hospital and clearly explain your legal options.

 When a client first consults our office regarding a birth injury case, we spend the preliminary time gathering medical records and other evidence to demonstrate that the child’s mother had no preexisting health condition that could have caused the problems that arose during the birth process.
 This step is important, because a successful birth injury legal claim must prove that the baby was healthy and normal before the delivery, and that the errors made during the birthing process caused the infant’s injury.

 At the Bloomington, Illinois, office of birth injury attorneys James P. Ginzkey and Chase T. Molchin, we have more than 35 years of experience advising families and providing aggressive legal representation in birth injury cases and other types of medical malpractice lawsuits.
 Jim Ginzkey is AV®-rated* under Martindale Hubbell’s peer-review ratings system.
 He is devoted to advocating on behalf of injured people.
 He has won several significant verdicts and settlements on behalf of clients injured by various types of medical malpractice.

 * CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards, and policies.
 Martindale-Hubbell is the facilitator of a peer review rating process.
 Ratings reflect the confidential opinions of members of the Bar and the judiciary.
 Martindale-Hubbell ratings fall into two categories – legal ability and general ethical standards.